chriopter/hugo-autopilot/README.md

 - [peaceiris/actions-hugo](https://github.com/peaceiris/actions-hugo) - For Hugo setup and deployment patterns
 - [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) - For PR creation
 - [dependabot/fetch-metadata](https://github.com/dependabot/fetch-metadata) - For Dependabot PR handling

-## Requirements

-- A Hugo site hosted on GitHub
-- GitHub Pages enabled for the repository
-- A `.hugoversion` file in the root of your repository containing the Hugo version number (e.g., `0.123.8`)

 ## License